megan-hutchings/automato/README.md

 ## Current Functionality
 Monitors status of capacitive touch sensor.
-If sensor records capacitance below threshold (1000) the indication LED will be red if its above it will be green.
+If sensor records capacitance below threshold (1000) the indication LED will be red if its above it will be green. a http server runs on the board allowing other devices to request the latest data. the hostname is set as plantName so other devices can connect even if dynamic IP addres is used

 ## LED Status
 - RED + BLUE (or PURPLE if using RGB LED): cannot connect to sensor